-For a nonresident of Illinois whose business income is derived from partnerships, S corporations, and other fiduciaries, the business income paid to this fiduciary may be allocable to Illinois.
+For a nonresident of Illinois whose business income is derived

+- wholly inside Illinois, the entire amount of business income is allocable to Illinois. - wholly outside Illinois, none of the business income is allocable to Illinois. - inside and outside Illinois, a portion of your business income is allocable to Illinois on your Schedule NR (Form IL-1041), Nonresident Computation of Fiduciary Income, Step 6.
+See Schedule NR instructions. - from partnerships, S corporations, and other fiduciaries, the business income paid to this fiduciary may be allocable to Illinois.
 See the Illinois Schedule K-1-P, Partner's or Shareholder's Share of Income, Deductions, Credits, and Recapture, furnished by the partnership or S corporation, or the Illinois Schedule K-1-T furnished by the other fiduciary to determine what income is allocable to Illinois.